San Joaquin Valley Railroad: Signals

-The SJVR is the one of few only known railroads in the US that still operates active wigwag signals, which are penedlum-like devices that wave a red lighted disc.
-The wigwags can be found in Cherry and Van Ness Avenue, thru Downtown Fresno.
+The SJVR is the only railroad worldwide that still operates active wigwag signals, which are penedlum-like devices that wave a red lighted disc.
+The wigwags can be found in Cherry and Van Ness Avenue (The Van Ness Avenue wigwag is now removed, according to Google Street view) thru Downtown Fresno.
 They have been “hybridized”, which means they still retain their structure, however modern day flashers and crossbucks have been added to the poles.

 Mainly, the signals are in decent operating condition, and their bells work, and are fully lighted.

+However, one now wears an E-bell as its bell no longer rings, and the number continues to dwindle today, as the Cherry wigwag was damaged and ultimately removed in 2020, now all what remains is a weathered pole and the flashers.

+The Hamilton wigwag was refurbished and now has a working bell and unbent banner.

+It is the only one in mint condition amongst the signals.